Ukraine’s industrial output jumped 4.8% y/y in December

 More...

-Ukraine’s industrial output jumped 4.8% y/y in December after declining 0.3% y/y in November, the State Statistics Service reported on January 22.
+Ukraine’s industrial output jumped 4.8% year on year in December after declining 0.3% y/y in November, the State Statistics Service reported on January 22.

-Seasonally adjusted output increased 1.1% m/m in December.
+Seasonally adjusted output increased 1.1% month on month in December.
 In 2020, industrial output dropped 5.2% y/y, Concorde Capital said in a note.

 “The increased demand and favourable price situation for iron ore and metals at the external markets helped Ukraine’s industry to advance significantly in December.
 In addition, the low comparative base of the previous year contributed to the impressive result.
 Meanwhile, Ukraine’s other major industrial sectors are still failing to show a consistent improvement, showing large month-to-month swings,” Evgeniya Akhtyrko of Concorde Capital said in a note.